 Frying Buñuelos (Cheese Fritters)

-The oil temperature to fry these buñuelos is very important.
 If your oil is too hot, the fritters will pop open, splashing hot oil everywhere, and they will not cook all the way through.

-If the oil is too cold, the buñuelos will absorb too much oil.
+On the other hand, if the oil is too cold, the buñuelos will absorb too much oil.

-If you own a candy thermometer, the oil should be between 320 – 340 F (160 – 170 C).
+If you own a candy thermometer to check the temperature of the oil, it should be between 320 – 340 F (160 – 170 C).

 But, if you don’t have a way to measure the oil temperature, heat the oil on low and after 3 minutes add 1 buñuelo.
 The buñuelo should rise to the top in the next 5 to 8 seconds.
 If it doesn’t, the oil is not hot enough.